Your Ultimate Guide to Email Marketing

 So yes, when done right, email marketing remains a solid way to generate leads and convert prospects for your business.

-Here are some of email marketing best practices to use to help you generate more leads.
+Here are some of the best email marketing practices to help you generate more leads.

 1. Never buy contact lists